GardenSnake/GardenSnake.github.io/README.md

 ## Getting the files into your account and computer
 *  Click 'Fork' at the top right of this page
 	* This will create a copy of this repository in your account.
 You basically have your own copy now.
-	* (You only need to fork once, how to update project with latest changes is expained below)
 * Go to your fork
 	* Git redirects you automatically
 	* Else, you can go to GitHub, go to your Profile, and it will be listed there as a project